jrandj/aws-security-specialty/README.md

 1. As an AWS account administrator, you wish to perform an audit and create a report of all services that have not been used in the IAM role 'DevOps_Admin' in the past 6 months.
 Which AWS services would you use to accomplish this task?
     * AWS IAM Access Advisor provides permission guardrails to help control which services your developers and applications can access.
 By analysing the last accessed information, you can determine the services not used by IAM users and roles.

 1. You are a compliance officer at a large life sciences company utilising numerous AWS accounts across multiple development teams.
-The AWS accounts are managed under an AWS Organisation.
+The AWS accounts are managed under an AWS Organization.
 To ensure HIPAA compliance, you must ensure that the log file delivery of AWS CloudTrail is not suspended by any AWS account.
 What is the most efficient way to accomplish this task?
     * An SCP should be created with a deny rule on action 'cloudtrail:StopLogging' and applied to the related OUs.

 1. A company is planning to run a number of admin related scripts using the AWS Lambda services.
 There is a need to understand if there are any errors encountered when the script runs.
 How can this be accomplished most effectively?